SelimChraibi/real-time-human-detection/Project Report.md

 *Why chose accuracy?* Accuracy is a bad measure for classification problems *except* when the target classes in the data are well balanced.
 This is easy to ensure in the case of binary classification.

-Most of the parameter tuning effort went into the choice of the best number of layers of the convolutional network to unfreeze and of the pretained model.
+Most of the parameter tuning effort went into the choice of the best number of layers of the convolutional network to unfreeze and of the pretrained model.

-Since the data is pretty similar to that with which the pretained networks
+Since the data is pretty similar to that with which the pretrained networks

 ## II.
 Analysis